 For more details about the region’s wineries, visit http://www.winesofcrete.gr/

 After that, visit the Museum of Nikos Kazantzakis in Myrtia, the village where the writer’s father was born.
 Discover unknown facts about Kazantzakis’ life, travels and work through manuscripts, rich photographic material, letters and personal objects.
-Your experience at the Museum is enhanced by a twenty-minute audio-visual presentation which is available in 9 languages (Greek, English, French, German, Dutch, Russian, Chinese, Polish and Spanish).
+Your experience at the Museum is enhanced by a twenty-minute audio-visual presentation which is available in eleven languages: Greek, Chinese, Dutch, English, French, German, Italian, Korean, Polish, Russian, and Spanish.
 After your visit, you can stop at the cafe, the shop or the children’s corner that are hosted next to the Museum.
 (Visit duration: around 60 minutes)

 Visit Archanes and have a walk in one of the most traditional villages of Heraklio.
 Enjoy lunch, a stroll and a good rest in this village of stone houses and paved streets.
 It is also worth visiting the Archaeological Museum of Archanes and/or the Minoan Cemetery of Fourni in Kato Archanes.

 Β. A walk for nature and culture lovers (Hiking − Kazantzakis Museum − Traditional tavern)